The Society of Friends

-The Essential distinction
+The Essential Distinction

-The traditions and values that over the centuries have set golf apart form other sports as the game of higher principal and personal integrity have never been exposed to so much challenge as they are in today's cynically commercial world.
+The traditions and values that over the centuries have set golf apart form other sports as the game of higher principle and personal integrity have never been exposed to so much challenge as they are in today's cynically commercial world.
 Indeed the danger of this most noble of all games being hijacked by some forces who appreciate little if anything of its history and customs, and what's worse, care even less, is a cause for not a little worry.

 Perhaps it is not altogether their fault.
 The rush of new recruits to the game fuelled in some part at least by those upwardly mobile ambitions that so characterised the 1980's was hardly matched by a golf establishment ready, willing or even able to integrate them into the slightly arcane world where a simple game of club and ball is in fact so much more than just that.

 With little in the way of guidance, is it any wonder that some, who bypassed the traditional upbringing of golf club or organised golf society now treat the game as a fashion accessory?
 In the rampant materialism of the present day should we really wonder why desire among some to join a golf club is seen in the same light as the acquisition of the latest flavour of the month, foreign motor car?
 The real values of this royal and ancient pastime that has infuriated mankind for five hundred years are sadly now passing too many by.